 There are a number of Special Protection Systems employed by NSPI and NBSO to permit high transfer levels between Nova Scotia and New Brunswick.
 NSPI has an "Import Power Monitor" that acts to separate the two systems following the loss of the 345 kV tie (L-8001/L-3012) or lines in NB (L-3004, L-3006), by cross-tripping L-6513, to avoid the thermal violation on L-6513.
 Once this SPS operates, the load and generation in northern Nova Scotia are disconnected from the Nova Scotia system (but remain connected to New Brunswick).
 The Nova Scotia system is then islanded and relies on under frequency load shedding (UFLS) schemes to shed load across Nova Scotia to make up the generation deficiency and restore balance.
 Any new generating facilities added to the system in northern Nova Scotia (between Truro and New Brunswick) could have an impact on the transfer capability between Nova Scotia and New Brunswick and on the associated SPSs.
 The NSPI transmission line ratings records show that L-6513 between 74N-Springhill and 1N-Onslow substation is built with 556 ACSR Dove conductors with a maximum operating temperature of 50°C and a Summer/Winter line rating of 110/165 MVA limited by conductor sag with the restriction of 172 MVA due to the metering at both line terminals and the protection at 1N-Onslow end.
 Under the pre-existing "Import Power Monitor" SPS arming level, the flow on L-6513 could be at its conductor thermal limit under summer line ratings when 345 kV line L-8001 trips for any reason.
-With the addition of IR#364 loss of L-8001 could cause L-6513 to be overloaded up to 160% of its conductor thermal ratings during periods when summer line ratings are in effect, assuming other generation in this area is concurrently generating at full output.
+With the addition of IR#369 loss of L-8001 could cause L-6513 to be overloaded up to 160% of its conductor thermal ratings during periods when summer line ratings are in effect, assuming other generation in this area is concurrently generating at full output.
 The overloads would also depend on the real-time local load demands and other local generation output.

-Thermal violations on L-6513 could also occur under the contingency of 88S-721 breaker failure (resulting in the loss of two generator units at 88S-Lingan) with high NS imports (up to 300 MW) during periods when the summer line ratings are in effect.
+With high NS import (up to 300 MW) the power flow on L-6513 could also exceed its summer conductor thermal limit under the contingency of 88S-721 breaker failure (resulting in the loss of two generator units at 88S-Lingan).

-For high NS export levels (up to 350 MW) with both Trenton generators online during periods when summer line ratings are in effect, the addition of IR#364 could cause L-6513 to be overloaded up to 117% of its conductor thermal ratings under a bus fault on 1N-B61.
+For high NS export levels (up to 350 MW) with both Trenton generators online during periods when summer line ratings are in effect, the addition of IR#369 could cause L-6513 to be overloaded up to 117% of its conductor thermal ratings under a bus fault on 1N-B61.
 The overload violations would be worse when two higher Queued projects (IR#225 and IR#234) are in service in 2017 in spite of the related system upgrades.
 The overload violations could still occur even with both Trenton units generating at minimum output.

-Therefore L-6513 has to be either up-rated or completely re-built and some terminal equipment associated with L-6513 has to be upgraded to accommodate IR#364 as NRIS.
-The cost of L-6513 reinforcement will depend on the number of structures and spans that need to be remedied, but an estimate of the cost ranges from \$8.2M for thermal uprating to \$19.2M for complete rebuild.
-Further analysis will be required for the upgrade solutions of L-6513.
-This study assumes that L-6513 can be up-rated for IR#364 and the associated cost estimates are listed in Section 12.
+Therefore, to allow full output (50 MW) of this proposed generating facility without operating restrictions L-6513 has to be up-rated associated with the upgrades at the line terminals.
+The cost of uprating L-6513 will depend on the number of structures and spans that need to be remedied, but an estimate of the cost ranges from \$8.2M for thermal uprating to \$19.2M for complete rebuild.
+This study assumes that L-6513 can be up-rated for IR#369 and the associated cost estimates are listed in Section 12.